IBM/assetTracking/readme.md

 # Recap
 In this lab we did a lot.
 First we created a virtual device with Node-Red and then configured the IBM IoT Platform and received API credentials.
 Next we created the logspout container to monitor logs from our Hyperledger Fabric network.
 After that, we packaged, installed, and instantiated a smart contract on our local Hyperledger Fabric network.
 This allowed us to test out some of our transactions using the VSCode plugin.
 Once we were done testing out the transactions we decided to import some identities and start invoking transactions with the Node SDK.
-Then, we started the local IoT app to start listeing for scan events which we then began to send from our Node-Red app.
+Then, we started the local IoT app to start listening for scan events which we then began to send from our Node-Red app.
 Finally, we queried the world state database using two different query programs.